kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 The InfraMachinePool resource will be referenced by one of the Cluster API core resources, MachinePool.

-The [MachinePool's controller](../../core/controllers/machine-pool.md) is responsible to coordinate operations of the InfraMachinePool, and the interaction between the MachinePool's controller and the InfraMachinePool is based on the contract rules defined in this page.
+The [core MachinePool's controller](../../core/controllers/machine-pool.md) is responsible to coordinate operations of the MachinePool with the InfraMachinePool.
+The operations are coordinated via the contract rules defined in this page.

 Once contract rules are satisfied by an InfraMachinePool implementation, other implementation details could be addressed according to the specific needs (Cluster API is not prescriptive).